 The Collection Development Department is responsible for the procurement and management of the library’s print and electronic collections in addition to ensuring access to the collection through the Periodicals service desk and through electronic resource maintenance.

-The Reference Desk is located on the main level of Geisel Library.
-Our primary goal is to help Saint Anselm College students, faculty, and staff with their research needs.
+Located on the Main Level, the primary goal of the Reference Desk is to help Saint Anselm College students, faculty, and staff with their research needs.
 We are also happy to assist guests, particularly those who are interested in using the Geisel Library collections to do research.
 Whether you are working on a paper or researching a personal interest, librarians can direct you to the best information resources.
 You may visit the Reference Desk during our hours of operation, or contact one of the reference librarians by phone or email.
 Our offices are located adjacent to the computer lab and IT Help Desk on the main level.

 Hannah Cabullo | 603-641-7307 | firstname.lastname@example.org

 Jean Plotas | 603-641-7306 | firstname.lastname@example.org

 Tuesday - 10 a.m. to 10 p.m.

 Saturday - 12 p.m.
 (Noon) to 5 p.m.

 - Process new library materials, including government documents;

 - Organize, catalog and classify library materials and create online bibliographic records in the library's catalog;